amberemeny/marketplace_assignment/Marketplace Assessment.md

  - **Pages Controller** - The pages controller is a very simple file without a related model and with only one method.
 It's index method directs to the index view that essentially acts as a home page for the application.
  [https://github.com/amberemeny/marketplace_assignment/blob/master/src/app/controllers/pages_controller.rb](https://github.com/amberemeny/marketplace_assignment/blob/master/src/app/controllers/pages_controller.rb)
 ### Third-Party Services
+The following third-party services were utilized in the development of this application:

 ### Database
 #### Schema
 ```javascript